progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Annotating a file helps if you know where the issue is to begin with.
 If you don’t know what is breaking, and there have been dozens or hundreds of commits since the last state where you know the code worked, you’ll likely turn to `git bisect` for help.
 The `bisect` command does a binary search through your commit history to help you identify as quickly as possible which commit introduced an issue.-->

-`git blame` kann dir sehr weiterhelfen, wenn Du bereits weißt an welcher Stelle das Problem liegt.
+`git blame` kann Dir sehr weiterhelfen, wenn Du bereits weißt an welcher Stelle das Problem liegt.
 Wenn Du aber nicht weißt, warum gewisse Dinge schief laufen, und es gibt inzwischen dutzende oder hunderte von Commits seit dem letzten funktionierenden Stand, dann solltest Du `git bisect` als Hilfestellung verwenden.
 Der `bisect` Befehl führt eine binäre Suche durch die Commit-Historie durch und hilft Dir auf schnelle Art und Weise die Commits zu bestimmen, die eventuell für das Problem verantwortlich sind.

 <!--Let’s say you just pushed out a release of your code to a production environment, you’re getting bug reports about something that wasn’t happening in your development environment, and you can’t imagine why the code is doing that.
 You go back to your code, and it turns out you can reproduce the issue, but you can’t figure out what is going wrong.
 You can bisect the code to find out.
 First you run `git bisect start` to get things going, and then you use `git bisect bad` to tell the system that the current commit you’re on is broken.
 Then, you must tell bisect when the last known good state was, using `git bisect good [good_commit]`:-->